-12 Slack Communities for SEOs and Marketers to Join in 2021
+12 Slack Communities for SEOs and Marketers to Join

 Online communities for professional groups are almost as old as the internet itself.

 From early online forums, to chat and messenger groups, marketing communities now are as popular as ever.
 Reddit, Zoom, and other online platforms have made it easy to create and maintain such communities.

 However, Slack is one of the biggest and best platforms for marketing professionals to congregate.

 As a messenger app, it is highly intuitive and easy to create and manage a community.
 You can also customize a community with different channels and pinned resources.

 If you’re a marketing professional and looking to meet with others in your field, you will be very interested in our list of these 15 Slack communities.